-In celebration of Manufacturing Day and the newly designated LA Manufacturing Week, local entrepreneurs, creatives, manufacturers, and brands gathered for an afternoon of free workshops, factory tours and demos.
+In celebration of Manufacturing Day and the newly designated LA Manufacturing Week, hundreds of local entrepreneurs, creatives, manufacturers, and brands gathered for an afternoon of free workshops, factory tours and demos.
 Guests checked in at La Kretz Innovation Campus to receive maps and wristbands for a self-guided adventure around the neighborhood.

-Stops included a sneak peek at how Hyperloop One is changing the face of transportation; hands-on demos of Oblong Technologies’ giant 40-foot interactive display wall; workshops about manufacturing luxury leather goods at La La Land Production; tours and tastings at a local distillery, brewery, and a coffee roaster; and educational programming at the Advanced Prototyping Center at LACI.
+Stops included a sneak peek at how Hyperloop One is changing the face of transportation; exclusive hands-on demos of Oblong Industries’ giant 40-foot interactive display wall; workshops about manufacturing luxury leather goods at La La Land Production; tours and tastings at a local distillery, brewery, and a coffee roaster; and educational programming at the Advanced Prototyping Center at LACI.
 A comprehensive listing and description of tours can be found here.

 Maker Walk LA concluded with an evening V.I.P. celebration of making and manufacturing in Los Angeles, co-hosted in part by the Los Angeles Mayor’s Office at local shoe manufacturer COMUNITY.
 At the reception, the MAKE IT IN LA initiative of Los Angeles Mayor Eric Garcetti announced that the organization had received notification of its 501(c)(3) charitable designation from the I.R.S. and a $40,000 grant from the Federal Home Loan Bank of San Francisco.
 On Monday, to kick off LA Manufacturing Week, Mayor Garcetti had announced a new platform to showcase local creatives and makers called LA Original.
 Party co-host COMUNITY shared thoughts about the importance of manufacturing locally and of supporting the community.